Academy Overview

 Participant Expectations & Time Commitment

-Upon selection, CT participants are expected to participate in activities and meetings throughout the Summer-Fall-Spring semesters.
+Upon selection, CT participants are expected to participate in activities and meetings in the summer and then be available to serve as a cooperating teacher in Fall/Spring.

 • Attend a virtual Post-Academy Meeting